SKIN CANCER CHECKS

 • Reduce time spent in direct sunlight, especially around midday

-At Medsana Medical Clinic we can diagnose and create management plans for a range of skin conditions; including, but not limited to:
+In addition to skin cancer checks, our skin doctors at Medsana can also diagnose and create management plans for a range of skin conditions; including, but not limited to:

 • Eczema